 The top picture shows a 1st, 2nd and 3rd generation eneloop batteries for the Japanese market, and the 4th generation eneloop for the European market.
 The 4th gen is coded BK-3MCCE.
 While the US market has the code BK-3MCCA for the same battery.

-Keep in mind that the latest upgraded 4th generation now have specs saying 70% capacity left after 10 years, while the original 4th generation had 70% after 5 years.
+Keep in mind that the latest upgraded 4th generation now have specs saying 70% capacity/charge left after 10 years, while the original 4th generation had 70% after 5 years.
+See the FAQ what this 70% means.

 The Japanese market had a make-over in 2013 and replaced the blue printed name eneloop with Panasonic, and eneloop underneath it in small font, as can be seen in the 2nd picture.
 I prefer the bottom one, of course.